vgcouso/ha-tracker/README.md

 # HA TRACKER

-HA Tracker is an application designed to track the position of users created in Home Assistant and who have the application installed on their smartphone.
+HA Tracker is an application designed to track the position of users registered in Home Assistant who have the app installed on their smartphones.
+You can manage specific zones of the application.

-It also allows you to filter the positions made by users between two dates and manage specific zones of the application.
+It also allows you to filter positions between two dates with grouping by zone and detailed summary.

 ## INSTALLATION